SnehaHS65/newsfeed-aggregator/README.md

 # 📰 News Feed Aggregator — React + Spring Boot

-A full-stack web application that fetches and displays live news articles based on a user-provided topic, with rate limiting and deferred request handling.
+A full-stack web application that fetches and displays live news articles based on a user-provided topic, with built-in rate limiting and deferred request handling.

 ---

+## ⚙️ How It Works

+This application integrates with [NewsAPI.org](https://newsapi.org) to fetch real-time news based on a topic entered by the user.

+### 🔄 Request Flow:
+- ✅ Each user is allowed **up to 5 API requests per minute**.
+- 🚧 If the user exceeds this limit:
+  - The excess request is **cached** using Caffeine.
+  - A background job runs every **60 seconds** to **process deferred requests** from the cache.
+- 🪄 Processed results are displayed in the **Deferred News** section of the UI.

+---

 ## 📌 Features

-- 🔍 **Live News Fetching:** Users can search for real-time news by topic using NewsAPI.
+- 🔍 **Live News Fetching:** Users can search for real-time news by topic.
-- 🚦 **Rate Limiting:** Each user can make up to 5 API calls per minute.
-Excess requests are deferred.
+- 🚦 **Rate Limiting:** Automatically restricts users to 5 API calls/min.
-- 💾 **Deferred Request Caching:** Extra requests are cached (using Caffeine) and processed in the background.
+- 💾 **Deferred Request Caching:** Queues extra requests for later processing.
-- ⏳ **Scheduled Processing:** Cached requests are processed every minute via a scheduled background job.
+- ⏳ **Scheduled Processing:** Executes every minute to handle overflow.
-- ⚠️ **Frontend Feedback:** UI displays errors, warnings, and results in real-time.
+- ⚠️ **Frontend Feedback:** React UI provides real-time alerts and results.
-- 🌈 **Modern UI:** Built with React and TypeScript (Vite).
+- 🌈 **Modern UI:** Built with React (Vite + TypeScript).

 ---